gklyne/annalist/documents/view-field-types.md

 A default value for the field if none is specified.

-### Entity type (`Field_entity_type`)

-Type (URI or CURIE) of entity to which field applies.

-This is used to restrict the fields that are offered when editing a view or list description (see also field `View_target_type` used in view descriptions).

-Many, or even most, field descriptions are specific to a particular entity type, but some are generic.
-If this value is not specified, the corresponding field is offered as an option for any entity type, but if given then it is offered only when editing a view or list for the specified type.

 ### Enum type (`Field_typeref`)

 Used with render types `Enum`, `Enum_optional` and `Enum_choice` (and also `Type`, `List`, `View`, `Field` which are sumsumed by the `Enum*` render types).